 Delegation info PIP

 No delegation Service Provider Entitled Party Authorisation Reg

-PIP Entitled Pa Service Provider 3 За 3b 3c
+Auth info Service Provider 3 3a 3b 3c

-Entitled Party 3.1 3a.1 3b.1 3c.1
+PIP Entitled Party 3.1 3a.1 3b.1 3c.1

-Authorisation Reg 3.2 3a.2 3b.2 3c.2

-ldentity Provider 3.3 3a.3 3b.3 3c.3
+Authorisation Reg 3.2 3a.2 3b.2 3c.2 Identity Provider 3.3 3a.3 3b.3 3c.3

-The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'
+^{}The Identity Provider cannot hold explicit authorisation info, but it can hold info about a Human Service Consumer's identity that implies authorisation - i.e. 'working for truck company X'

 Note again that interaction sequences are not described in the tables above.
-Unlike a Service Consumer, a Human Service Consumer cannot include delegation (or authorisation) info in its service request to the Service Provider.
+A Human Service Consumer cannot include delegation (or authorisation) info in its service request to the Service Provider.
 In use cases 2 and 3 (and derived use cases), therefore, the Service Provider will always request delegation- and/or authorisation info from the respective PIP(s) after a service request from the Human Service Consumer.